Single Master’s-Level Psychology Courses

 PSY 87538 Advanced Psychology of Addiction and Compulsive Behaviors

-This course focuses on the assessment, diagnosis and treatment of the Diagnostic and Statistical Substance-Related Disorders (drugs, alcohol), Addictive Behavioral Disorders (gambling, sex, internet), Eating Disorders and co-occurring clinical and personality disorders.
-The biological, psychological, and social aspects of addiction, as well as cultural and legal-ethical issues are highlighted.
-Previous coursework in graduate substance abuse and abnormal psychology is strongly recommended.Learning Outcomes:
+This course focuses on the assessment, diagnosis and treatment of the Diagnostic and Statistical Manual of Mental Disorders’ substance-related disorders (drugs, alcohol), addictive behavioral disorders (gambling, sex, internet), eating disorders, and co-occurring clinical and personality disorders.
+The biological, psychological, and social aspects of addiction, as well as cultural and legal-ethical issues, are highlighted.
+Previous coursework in graduate-level addiction studies and abnormal psychology is strongly recommended.Learning Outcomes:

 - Evaluate course concepts critically and competently through interaction with Learners and Faculty Mentor